 - Anticipate bumps in the road.
 Stepfamily life can be challenging, so don’t expect perfection.
 Try not to overreact.

 - Keep your visitation schedule predictable.
 Give children continued access to the other home.
 Forcing kids to lose time with the other household will inadvertently invite kids to resent your relationship.
 Stepparents need to communicate a “no threat” message to the other biological parent.
 They need to know that you understand your role as a new person in their life who will never try to replace them.
 This message helps the other parent not to feel intimidated by your involvement with their children.
 Hopefully, it will also increase their openness to your role as stepparent.

 - Stay connected.
 Try to maintain old friendships and social connections.
-If necessary, reconnect to church and a family of faith.
+If necessary, reconnect to a family of faith.
 Find a mentor to help you through your first year or join a group where you can find tools and encouragement.

 - Take the Couple Checkup.
 The checkup provides an accurate view of your relationship and gives suggestions for strengthening your marriage.
 It not only tells you where you are and helps you decide where you want to go, but it gives you directions to get there.
 You can access the Couple Checkup and other resources at Smart Stepfamilies.

 For more insight on parenting, download our E-book “10 Tips for Blended Families.”
 Download Here